Advanced Course in Immunology, Genetics and Pathology

 - Department of Immunology, Genetics and Pathology

-120 credits within the natural sciences, medical, biomedical, civil engineering programmes; all educations need to include chemistry or biochemistry, molecular biology with genomics of 30 credits.
-For admission, an agreement concerning project set-up and supervision with one of the course director-approved supervisors is also required.
-The agreement should be sent in together with the application.
+120 credits within the Natural Sciences, Medical, Biomedical, civil engineers programmes or international education; all educations need to include chemistry or biochemistry, molecular biology with genomics of 30 credits.
+For admission, agreement concerning project set-ups and supervision with one of the course director passed supervisor are also required.

 - independently plan and carry out scholarly experiments.